nickrusso42518/nots/README.md

     `"standard"`, `"nssa"`, `"stub"`.
 No other options are allowed, and area 0 __must__ be type `"standard"`. __This key is mandantory.__
   * `routers`: The number of routers expected to exist in a given area, expressed as a positive integer.
 To disable this check, exclude this key.
   * `drs`: The number of designated routers expected to exist in a given area, expressed as a positive integer.
 Note that DRs exist on broadcast-style network segments only, and are unnecessary on point-to-point links over broadcast media such as ethernet.
 To disable this check, exclude this key.
   * `has_frr`: Boolean representing whether OSPF Fast Re-Route (also known as Loop Free Alternative/LFA) should be enabled (`true`) or disabled (`false`) for this process.
+This test checks for the basic enablement (or not) of this feature and not advanced derivates, such as remote LFA (rLFA) or topology-independent LFA (TI-LFA).
+    To disable this check, exclude this key.
+  * `max_lsa3`: The maximum number of summary LSAs (LSA type-3) that should be present within an area.
+This inclusive upper bound enforces a limit on the number of LSA3 for the purpose of flood reduction and memory consumption.
+It can also enforce specific architectural designs.
+For example, a totally stubby area with one ABR has only one LSA3 for the default route, and this option can enforce this.
+This key is processed for any area type.
+To disable this check, exclude this key.
+  * `max_lsa5`: The maximum number of external LSAs (LSA type-5) that should be present within an area.
+This inclusive upper bound enforces a limit on the number of LSA5 for the purpose of flood reduction and memory consumption.
+It can also enforce specific architectural designs.
+For example, ensuring that a large quantity of public Internet routes are not redistributed into OSPF at the Internet edge, but instead, only a default and some select longer matches are redistributed.
+This key is only processed when the area type is "standard".
+    To disable this check, exclude this key.
+  * `max_lsa7`: The maximum number of NSSA-external LSAs (LSA type-7) that should be present within an area.
+This inclusive upper bound enforces a limit on the number of LSA7 for the purpose of flood reduction and memory consumption.
+It can also enforce specific architectural designs.
+For example, an extranet NSSA acting as a non-transit buffer might be receiving a small number of routes from a peer, which can be enforced.
+This key is only process when the area type is "nssa".
     To disable this check, exclude this key.

 ### Device group level
 Each device type (`ios`, `iosxr`, etc.) has its own `group_vars/` file which